miscer/park-gates-distributed-system/report.md

 * Local messages are manually sent by the user directly to a node.
 These are for instructing the system to perform some action

 * Network messages are sent between the nodes in the system over the network.
-These are used for communication in the system.

 Each message has a type and can carry a payload, which is a dictionary with arbitrary keys and values.
 Network messages also include the sender and the receiver node identification.